-At the first stage we define the corpus of the study and a reliable digital resource for this corpus.
-We work with the text of Mishna (2nd century CE) and Talmud (4th-5th century CE).
-Next, the following information is retrieved from existing traditional research sources, such as encyclopedia of Jewish sages (as most of these sources have not been digitized, the person-related data is extracted manually and stored in the digital form):
+At the first stage we defined the corpus of the study and a digital resources for this corpus (we used three various versions of the Mishna from the Sefaria repository).
+We work with the text of the Mishna (2nd century CE) and Talmud (4th-5th century CE).

 Zhitomirsky-Geffet M. and Prebor G. “Towards a cross-generation social network for Jewish sages”.
 Poster in the Proceedings of the Digital Humanities 2016 conference (DH2015), Krakov, Poline, July, 2016.